rordev76/cnp-chargeback-sdk-ror/SETUP.md

-Setting up and Configuring the Vantiv eCommerce SDK
+Setting up and Configuring the Vantiv eCommerce Chargeback SDK
 =========================================

 Running the built in configuration file generator